 The who, the what, and the why

 We are 7 board members, 4 staff members, thousands of donors, volunteers, partners, and supporters.
+And we invite all good people to join our community and our work.

 Friendly Water for the World is led by our Board of Directors, chaired by Connie Vasek, and a staff led by Executive Director, Curt Andino.
 Connie and Curt work together with input from our entire community to create and bring to life our mission.